 Those looking to escape the sun's strong rays can revel in the rainy reason that comes every July and August -- afternoon showers help keep things cool when thermometers rise.
 Do you know what's even more astounding?
 Because of New Mexico's varied climates, it's possible to ski and play a round of golf on the very same day.

 Multiple professional sports teams give New Mexicans something to cheer about.
 The Santa Ana Star Center is home to both the New Mexico Mustangs ice hockey team and the New Mexico Stars, a professional indoor football team.
 Minor League Baseball team the Albuquerque Isotopes are also a local favorite.

-Apartment List has released results for New Mexico from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released New Mexico’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in New Mexico include the following:

 - New Mexico renters gave their state a D overall.